FlyAboveGrass/note/英语/文章/文章副本/Traveling during the holidays can be stressful. These tips can make it a little easier.md

 Security lines can be much longer — and slower — than expected, and so can the walk through a large airport.
 So giving yourself plenty of extra time can reduce stress.
 The general rule of ==thumb== is to arrive at the airport two hours before ====departure==== for ====domestic==== flights and three hours before international flights.

-If you’re too early, you can always explore the airport shops and lounges or settle in with a good book somewhere.
+If you’re too early, you can always explore the airport shops and ==lounges== or settle in with a good book somewhere.

 “I always confirm whether or not there is a ==lounge== I have access to in my departing ==gate== ahead of time,” Feldman says.
 But even without ==lounge== access, she says, “I like to know what the restaurants and waiting areas (near) the ==gate== are like.”